SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

     callback function on Android that you can call to retry the underlying API call.
 You should inform the user of the error and give the option to either abort the payment session or retry the call.
-*   `ClientAppLaunchFailed` informs you that the SDK have attempted to launch an external app (such as Swish) and that it failed to do so.
-You should inform the user of the problem and give them the option to either make a new attempt (with any available payment method) or to abort the whole payment session.
 *   `InternalInconsistencyError` is the result of an logic inconsistency problem in the SDK.
 An example of this would be to call `abortPaymentSession()` before `startPaymentSession()`.
 If you receive this error during